 The Esperanza Cyber Charter School reserves the right to search students and their belongings if they enter the School building to find weapons, drugs, stolen property, and other contraband.
-In addition, students may be asked to empty pockets, purses, etc. If a student is found in the possession of items that are illegal, the student will be charged with the appropriate school offense, the local Police Department may be notified; the student may be held for the police, and charges may be pressed.
+In addition, students may be asked to empty pockets, purses, etc. If a student is found in possession of illegal items, the student will be charged with the appropriate school offense.
+In addition, the local Police Department may be notified; the student may be held for the police, and charges may be pressed.
 Any student who refuses to cooperate with school authorities is subject to expulsion from ECCS.